 The PSAT/NMSQT is a practice version of the SAT that is offered free of charge to all 10th grade students during the fall semester.
-The test date is determined by the College Board and is typically the week after Fall Break.
+The test for 2019 will be Wednesday, October 16.
 The test helps prepare students for the SAT and provides them with access to customized test preparation based on their scores.

 Students in 11th grade may choose to take the PSAT to attempt to qualify for the National Merit Scholarship program.
-There is a fee (determined by the College Board) for 11th grade students.
-The fee for the 2018 test was $16.00.
-Fee waivers are available for 11th grade students who receive free or reduced lunch.
+There is a testing fee (determined by the College Board) of $17.00 for 11th grade students.
+Fee waivers may be available for 11th grade students who receive free or reduced lunch.
 Waivers are limited, so students are encouraged to register early.
+Students must request a waiver when they register.

 How do I register?

-All students who wish to take the PSAT must register with Mrs. Wood in the main office by the announced deadline.
+Registration will open on August 19.
+Students who wish to take the PSAT must register with Mrs. Wood in the main office by the end of the school day on Friday, September 13.
 There will be no exceptions to this deadline!
 Students in 11th and 9th grades (accelerated students) must pay the required fee at the time of registration.
-If you are in 10th grade, you may register here: 10th Grade PSAT Registration form

 When is the test?